Testing Flows

 notion image

-Send an Email to Customer Support Flows require a Subscriber Email.
+Send an Email to Support Flows require a Subscriber Email.

 notion image